-+H-900-001 Create and Compare Energy Resources Poster (SF307)- Poster should explore 2 alternative/renewable energy resources.
-Compare and contrast the 2 resources including two of the following information: amount of energy created, costs of production, usability of the energy, pros/cons of environmental impacts, etc. posters can be any size up to 28 x 22 inches.
++H-900-001 Create and Compare Energy Resources Poster (SF307) -Poster should explore 2 alternative/renewable energy resources.
+Compare and contrast the 2 resources including two of the following information: amount of energy created, costs of production, usability of the energy, pros/cons of environmental impacts, etc. Posters can be any size up to 28 inches x 22 inches.

-+H-900-002 Experiment Notebook (SF305)-Notebook will explore the scientific method involving alternative/renewable energy sources.
++H-900-002 Experiment Notebook (SF305) - Notebook will explore the scientific method involving alternative/renewable energy sources.
 Information required: 1.
 Hypothesis, 2.
 Research, 3.
 Experiment, 4.
 Measure, 5.
 Report or Redefine Hypothesis.

-+H-900-003 Solar as Energy Display (SF308)-Item should be the original design of the 4-Her.
-Include the item, or a picture if item is in excess of 6 feet tall or 2 x 2 feet.
++H-900-003 Solar as Energy Display/Poster (SF308) - Item should be the original design of the 4-Her.
+Include the item, or a picture if item is in excess of 6 feet tall or 2 feet x 2 feet.
 Include a notebook of why the item was designed and how it harnesses the power of the sun.
 Examples include solar ovens, solar panels, etc.

-+H-900-004 Water as Energy Display (SF308)-Item should be the original design of the 4-Her.
-Include the item, or a picture if item is in excess of 6 feet tall or 2 x 2 feet.
++H-900-004 Water as Energy Display/Poster (SF308) - Item should be the original design of the 4-Her.
+Include the item, or a picture if item is in excess of 6 feet tall or 2 feet x 2 feet.
 Include a notebook of why the item was designed and how it harnesses the power of water.

-+H-900-005 Wind as Energy Display (SF308)-Item should be the original design of the 4-Her.
-Include the item, or a picture if item is in excess of 6 feet tall or 2' x 2 feet.
++H-900-005 Wind as Energy Display/Poster (SF308) - Item should be the original design of the 4-Her.
+Include the item, or a picture if item is in excess of 6 feet tall or 2 feet x 2 feet.
 Include a notebook of why the item was designed and how it harnesses the power of wind.

-+H-900-006 Other Nebraska Alternative Energy (SF306)-Notebook should explore a Nebraska alternative energy source besides wind, water, and solar power.
++H-900-006- Other Nebraska Alternative Energy- (SF306)-Notebook should explore a Nebraska alternative energy source besides wind, water, and solar power.
 Include information on type of power chosen, infrastructure for distribution, what resources are needed to create this alternative resource, cost of production, and potential uses of bio-products.
+Examples include geothermal, biomass, ethanol, biodiesel, methane reactors, etc.